-GEOG-100 (Physical Geography 4 Credits
+GEOG-100 🏵 🔤 Physical Geography 4 Credits

-Lecture: 3 hours per week, Lab: 2 hours per week Offering: Fall, Spring, and Summer, All Years This course is an introduction to the Earth's physical systems and the interaction among the atmosphere, hydrosphere, biosphere, and lithosphere.
+This course is an introduction to the Earth's physical systems and the interaction among the atmosphere, hydrosphere, biosphere, and lithosphere.
 It emphasizes the atmospheric sciences (weather and climate), landforms, water resources, and soils.